FormidableLabs/builder/README.md

       `concurrently` package and then rewrite to:
       `concurrent 'npm run <task1>' 'npm run <task2>'`

-... and (with assuredly a few minor hiccups) that's about it!
+... and (with assuredly a few minor hiccups) that’s about it!
 You are Builder-free and back to a normal `npm`-controlled project.

 ### Versions v1, v2, v3